supabase-community/kiro-powers/powers/supabase-local/steering/supabase-local-onboarding.md

 1. Verify with: `docker version && echo "Docker is installed and running"`
 2. If Docker is not installed or not running, DO NOT proceed with Supabase setup.
 Direct the user to install Docker Desktop first: https://www.docker.com/products/docker-desktop

-## Node.js package manager

-Supabase CLI should ideally be versioned as a project dependency in `package.json` "devDependencies" and managed with a Node.js package manager such as npm, pnpm, bun, etc.

-1. Check if the project uses an existing package manager by looking for common lockfile formats.
-2. If a package manager is not already used in the workspace, ask the user which tool they prefer to inform further installations
-3. Initialize `package.json` with the appropriate tool (e.g. `npm init -y`, `pnpm init -y`, etc.)

 ## Supabase CLI